nhsconnect/Events-Management/pages/overview/overview_release_notes.md

 **Error Handling**

-The specification has been updated to include guidance on [Error Handling](explore_errors.html), replacing the EMS Event Message Response.
+The Implementation Guide has been updated to include guidance on [Error Handling](explore_error_handling.html), replacing the EMS Event Message Response.

 The Messages section has been removed.
-This content has been redesigned and individual FHIR message specifications have been created for this content:
+This content has been redesigned and individual FHIR Event Message Implementation Guides have been created for this content:

 - [National Population Failsafe Management](https://developer.nhs.uk/library/interoperability/national-failsafe)
 - [Demographic Update Event Messages](https://developer.nhs.uk/library/interoperability/demographic-updates)